Gail Platt: Feud with Eileen Grimshaw

-The character's feud with neighbour Eileen Grimshaw (Sue Cleaver) arose when Eileen's son, Todd (Bruno Langley) gave up his university course to remain with Gail's daughter Sarah-Louise (Tina O'Brien); Sarah later married Eileen's older son, Jason, but the marriage soon broke up.
+The character's feud with neighbour Eileen Grimshaw (Sue Cleaver) arose when Eileen's son, Todd Grimshaw (Bruno Langley) gave up his university course to remain with Gail's daughter Sarah-Louise Platt (Tina O'Brien); Sarah later married Eileen's older son, Jason, but the marriage soon broke up.
 Various things, including the 2010 tram crash, have caused them to put aside their differences.

 Cleaver has commented, "Eileen's relationship with Gail is horrendous [...]
 I love all the scraps in the street with Gail.
 Helen Worth (Gail) and I love doing all that – we have such a laugh with the abusive comments we make for each other.
 The constant battle is fun.
 It's a love-hate relationship."
 Worth has suggested that Gail probably thinks she is "a little better than Eileen".
 Jenny Platt, who played Violet Wilson, has noted that "Gail's found her nemesis in Eileen, but it's so stupid because actually they are so similar.
 They are both single mums looking out for their kids."
 In June 2015, they fought in the street after Gail discovered Eileen had kissed her estranged husband Michael.